|« PreviousNext »|

 At this point, any visitors who reference the site by using

-The last thing to check on the site is that the access logs are being correctly written to Amazon S3.
-These files tell us how many people are visiting the site, and they contain valuable business data that you can analyze with other services, such as Amazon Elastic MapReduce (Amazon EMR).
+The access logs tell you how many people are visiting the website, and they contain valuable business data that you can analyze with other services, such as Amazon Elastic MapReduce (Amazon EMR).

 root.
 All new log files should be CloudFront logs written in the folder